fantasyland/static-land/README.md

 Experimental specification for common algebraic types in JavaScript based on [Fantasy Land](https://github.com/fantasyland/fantasy-land).
-Plus some utils and implementations of compliant types.
+Plus some utils and implementations of some compliant types.

 ## Installation